History of the British 1st Division (1809–1909): Peninsular War

-During the French Revolutionary Wars and early in the Napoleonic Wars, the largest permanently organised structure within the British Army was the brigade, which consisted of two or more battalions grouped together under the command of a major-general.
-The brigade suited the small size of the army and the operations it conducted.
-When needed, larger forces were organised on an ad hoc basis; these included multiple brigades that were grouped into "lines" or "columns".
+During the French Revolutionary Wars and early in the Napoleonic Wars, the brigade was largest organised formation used by the British Army during campaigns.
+These consisted of two or more battalions grouped together under the command of a major-general, and suited the small size of the army and the operations it conducted.
+When needed, larger forces were assembled on an ad hoc basis; these included multiple brigades that were grouped into "lines" or "columns".
 As the army and its operations grew, it implemented divisions—a single formation of two or more brigades that was usually commanded by a lieutenant-general.
 The division concept was not new and had been used by other European armies towards the end of the Seven Years' War (1756–1763).
-On 18 June 1809, Lieutenant-General Arthur Wellesley, commander of British forces in Spain and Portugal during the Peninsular War, reorganised his force into four divisions—the 1st, the 2nd, the 3rd, and the 4th.
+On 18 June 1809, Lieutenant-General Arthur Wellesley (later known as the Duke of Wellington), commander of British forces in Spain and Portugal during the Peninsular War, reorganised his force into four divisions—the 1st, the 2nd, the 3rd, and the 4th.

 On formation, the division consisted of one brigade of Foot Guards, one brigade of British line infantry, and two brigades of troops from the King's German Legion (KGL).
 Due to the inclusion of guardsmen, the division was considered a social but not a military elite and was nicknamed "The Gentlemen's Sons".
-The division of almost 6,000 men first saw action at the Battle of Talavera, where it formed the core of the Allied army.
+The division of almost 6,000 men first saw action at the Battle of Talavera, where it formed the core of the Anglo-Portuguese Army.
 A brief action on 27 July 1809 resulted in 188 casualties but the main engagement of the battle took place the following day.
-Under intense French artillery fire, the 1st was approached by two divisions totalling15,000 men.
+Under intense French artillery fire, the 1st was approached by two divisions totalling 15,000 men.
 The British-German troops had been instructed to hold fire until the French were within close range, to deliver one volley, and then charge.
-Charles Oman, a historian of the Peninsular War, wrote the division followed these orders and that the leading French ranks "went down in swathes", with casualties amounting to one third of the French force within ten minutes.
+Charles Oman, a historian of the Peninsular War, wrote the division followed these orders and that the leading French ranks "went down in swathes", with casualties amounting to one-third of the French force within ten minutes.
 The division then recklessly charged after the routed troops and ran straight into the French second line, which rebuked the British and German troops, forcing them to conduct a fighting retreat back to the main Allied position.
 Redeployed British forces ensured the division was not routed and the line held.
 By the end of the battle, the 1st had suffered 2,249 casualties.